outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - rather than 'cause' structures, apply 'inevitability' structures
         - then filter combinations of different structures by which can apply a core interaction function like connect between problem/solution inputs/outputs to optimize for a solution metric filter

-      - identify useful structures (like interaction level structures between inputs/outputs or mapping functions between inputs/outputs) of alternate solution tools (like ai algorithms or math like regression) and find/apply alternative structures that generate those structures to map inputs to outputs
+      - identify useful structures (like interaction level structures between inputs/outputs or mapping functions between inputs/outputs) of alternate solution tools (like ai algorithms or math like regression) and find/apply alternative structures that generate those useful structures to map inputs to outputs
         - example:
           - interaction level structures of ai algorithms include:
             - filters